What we value

 For the sake of our health and the environment, we should pay attention to quality and not just price when buying food.
 "In many respects, our purchasing behavior does not match what we as a society want from food production," explained Maria Fanninger, founder of the "Land schafft Leben" association, at a press conference in Vienna.
 "Especially when it comes to meat, we often have very high expectations of production, but then buy the cheapest."

-In an AMA survey, 48% of respondents stated that animal welfare was important to them.
+In an AMA survey, 48 percent of respondents stated that animal welfare was important to them.
 However, very few of them actually buy the corresponding food.
 "In the case of pork, for example, the proportion of organic and animal welfare products is only seven percent," emphasized Hannes Royer, co-founder of the 'Land schafft Leben' association.

 Production depends on purchasing behavior